osedoe/Web-Development-Notes/JavaScript/regexp.md

 There's two types:

--   **Positive:** It will look to make sure the element in the search pattern is there, but won't actually match it.
+-**Positive:** It will look to make sure the element in the search pattern is there, but won't actually match it.
 It's used as `(?=...)` where the `...` is the required part that is not matched.
--   **Negative:** It will look to make sure the element in the search pattern is not there.
+-**Negative:** It will look to make sure the element in the search pattern is not there.
 A negative lookahead is used as `(?!...)` where `...` is the pattern that you do not want to be there.
 The rest of the pattern is returned if the negative part is not present.

 ```javascript
 // Positive lookahead